Author: Achyuthuni Sri Harsha

 G_undir = nx.from_pandas_edgelist(df, source='Source', target = 'Target') nx.algorithms.cluster.average_clustering(G_undir)

 From the above analysis, we can find the most important people in the network.
-The people who has the most connections, the people who are part of multiple groups and are important to send message across and the people who are important based on whom they know immediately.
+The people who have the most connections, the people who are part of multiple groups and are important to send message across and the people who are important based on whom they know immediately.

 - Assignment and student notes, Business Analytics MSc, Imperial College London, Network Analytics module